transhelplines/transhelplines.github.io/README.md

 The webpage is written as a markdown (.md) file, which GitHub Pages turns into an HTML webpage.

-Feel free to fork this project or suggest improvements.
+Feel free to fork this repository or suggest improvements.

 Everything is licensed under CC0 1.0 Universal, which allows you to use and modify it without attribution.